 The Multinational Team will often have a reason for the cast's diversity, whereas the Five-Token Band may often be diverse for the sake of being diverse.
 This is not to say that a Multinational Team is immune to tokenism or stereotype — it is simply a different breed of trope.

 Note that in real life, people often do have extremely diverse backgrounds.
-There really are Jewish Black Brits,note Sophie Okonedo for example or half-Polish half-Pakistani Polish-speaking Americans,note such as Danny Pudi from Community or even lesbian, Malaysian-born Chinese Australians.note such as Penny Wong, current Finance Minister of Australia It is not egregious to include such characters, as that merely reflects the diversity of the real world.
-When the diversity is shown in a way that is absurdly hamfisted, too stereotypical or formulaic, or ignorantly written, however, that may be a problem.
+There really are Jewish Black Brits,note Sophie Okonedo for example or half-Polish half-Pakistani Polish-speaking Americans,note Abed Nadir from Community, though he is portrayed by the Indian-/Polish-American Danny Pudi. or even lesbian, Malaysian-born Chinese Australians.note Penny Wong, current leader of the Australian Senate.
+It is not egregious to include such characters, as that merely reflects the diversity of the real world.
+When the diversity is shown in a way that is absurdly ham-fisted, too stereotypical or formulaic, or ignorantly written, however, that may be a problem.

 Despite the emphasis on racial harmony, in this trope the Caucasian, blond, All-American male is all too often the leader, or conversely, the complainer.
 Other characters may also end up more as stereotypes than people.
 However, the Five-Token Band is usually created with no malicious intentions, and indeed, many of the bands listed below have well-developed characters or are from well-written shows.

 The most common variant of a Five-Token Band, especially in the nineties, will go as followed:

 The Burger King Kids Club Gang — illustrated at the top of the page.
 An Asian girl named Jazz was added later.

 The Sweet Cred Gang.
 It's hard to tell whether their efforts were inspired by political correctness, though — the black kid plays basketball, raps, and sports a gold tooth and chains.